tfleck/recipe-book/_recipes/boston-cream-cupcakes.md

 ---

-> Cream the butter and sugar, then add the vanilla, and beat some more
+> Cream the butter and sugar, then add the vanilla, and beat it some more

 ---